MonetDBSolutions/npm-monetdb-import/README.md

 ### Advanced configuration
 The default configuration will in most cases be sufficient.
 If it is not, you can use the following methods to have full control over the import process.

+#### <a name="bestEffort"></a>Importer.bestEffort(b):

+This function allows you to use the (experimental) 'best effort' mode of the MonetDB COPY INTO command.
+This mode imports as many rows as it can from your file, without failing when it enounters rows that it can not insert.

+This feature is set to false by default, but with this function you can enable it.
+If enabled, rows that failed to load into the database will be provided to the callback function of the [import](Import) function.

+- b [boolean]: Boolean that sets or unsets 'best effort' mode.

 #### <a name="setLabelFn"></a>Importer.setLabelFn(fn):